 One obvious go-to method of creating customer loyalty is through a loyalty scheme or programme, and there are a couple of different ways you can go.
-A simple solution would be to award customers points based on the value of their purchases, for example, 1 point per £10 spent.
-Perhaps when customers gain 10 points (£100 spend) or purchase 3 times in the space of a year, they could receive a discount code on their next purchase, a free product, free shipping for a year or access to an exclusive marketplace.
-Of course, you can tweak these based on the value and frequency of purchase of your products.
+A simple solution would be to award customers points based on the value of their purchases, for example, one point per £10 spent.
+Perhaps when customers gain ten points (£100 spend) or purchase three times in the space of a year, they could receive a discount code on their next purchase, a free product, free shipping for a year or access to exclusive products.
+Of course, you can tweak these based on the value, and how often they purchase, your products.

 A simple example of this is used in coffee chains such as Starbucks and Costa.
-Costa rewards 1 ‘bean’ (their rewards programme currency) for each drink purchased.
-Once a customer has earned 8 beans, they can claim 1 free drink — Costa also lets customers claim a free slice of cake on their birthday.
-This is a great example of creating brand loyalty with rewards that are relatively easy to obtain, and with Costas available up and down the country, it’s a fair system.
+Costa rewards one ‘bean’ (their rewards programme currency) for each drink purchased.
+Once a customer has earned eight beans, they can claim a free drink — they can also get a free slice of cake on their birthday.
+This is a great example of creating brand loyalty with rewards that are attractive and easy to obtain.

-A more complex (but brilliant) way to reward customer loyalty is to create a tiering system.
-The only minor downside to Costa’s reward scheme is that those who buy from Costa multiple times a day, every day or in bulk for offices won’t get any more perks than those who purchase once every month or so.
-A tiering system addresses this and rewards your most active and high-spending clients with additional perks.
+A more complex (but brilliant) way to reward customer loyalty is to create a tiered system.
+The only minor downside to Costa’s reward scheme is that those who buy from Costa multiple times a day, every day, or in bulk for offices won’t get any more perks than those who purchase once every month or so.
+A tiered loyalty programme addresses this and rewards your most active and high-spending clients with additional perks.

 One brand that does this really well is makeup giant Sephora and their Beauty Insider loyalty scheme.
-With three tiers — Insider, VIB and Rouge — there are 3 different tiers of benefits based on a free to join tier, $350 spend tier and $1,000 spend tier.
+There are three different tiers of benefits based on a free to join tier, $350 spend tier and $1,000 spend tier.
 Respectively, each tier gives 10% off seasonal events and free shipping on orders of $50+, 15% off seasonal events and free shipping on orders of $35+ and 20%, free shipping on all orders and the ability to exchange 2,500 points (1 per $1 spent) for $100 off a purchase.
-And, as well as all of this, they also offer a choice of free mini gifts for customer birthdays and exclusive (free to attend) beauty classes for members.
-This system does really well at giving everyone a fair chance with 1 point per $1 spent while rewarding the top buyers.
+On top of this, they also offer a choice of free mini gifts for customer birthdays and exclusive (free to attend) beauty classes for members.
+This system gives everyone a fair chance to earn discounts while rewarding the top buyers.

 Depending on your brand and what you sell, branded merchandise could be a good option.
 Again, this can be sent once the customer has achieved a certain lifetime order value, or you could give your customers a choice of what they’d prefer to receive — the second option is even better for brand advocacy.